 Learn how to make no-cook playdough without cream of tartar.
-A fun and simple DIY sensory activity for kids to enjoy.
+It is a fun and simple DIY sensory activity that your kids will enjoy.

 This post may contain affiliate links.
 Read the full disclosure here.

-These reasons and more make homemade playdough the perfect boredom buster activity for growing children.
+These reasons make homemade playdough the perfect boredom-buster activity for growing children.

 weird ingredients cream of tartar.